blib-la/hyv/README.md

 ## Usage

-> ⚠️ This library has not yet been released, but it can be expected to work like this:
+> ⚠️ This library is currently in its test phase v0.0.x:

 ```shell
 npm install "@hyv/core" "@hyv/openai" "@hyv/store"